 He was awake...shit.

 "Sammy!"
-Relief flooded Dean as he felt Sam breathe beneath his hand, his pulse alive, a little too fast but he was okay.
+Relief flooded Dean as he felt Sam breathe beneath his hand, his pulse alive, a little too fast but Dean could work with that.

 Sam's head slowly came up, like he couldn't lift even that weight and Dean saw the unfocused eyes, the blood bags hung above him.
 Christ, there was four.